How To Dropship: Build A Profitable Ecommerce Store

 4. Choose An Ecommerce Platform

-The next step in our learning how to dropship journey is choosing an ecommerce platform to launch your online store.
-There are a several options that are popular with new entrepreneurs, including:
+The next step in our learning how to dropship journey is choosing an eCommerce platform to launch your online store.
+There are several options that are popular with new entrepreneurs, including:

-- Amazon or eBay – The most widely known and well-established ecommerce platforms.
+- Amazon or eBay – The most widely known and well-established eCommerce platform.
 If you choose Amazon or eBay to sell products, then you’ll have access to their huge base of customers and their excellent reputation.

 - Guide to Dropshipping on Shopify